 What Is an Entry Level Separation (ELS) in the Military?

-When an enlisted person is discharged, their service is characterized, based on their conduct and performance.
+When an enlisted person is discharged, their service is characterized based on conduct and performance.
 The possible characterizations include Honorable, General (under honorable conditions), Under Other Than Honorable (UOTHC), and Entry Level (ELS).

 If the military member completely meets the standards of conduct and performance of his/her contract time expected of military members, the commander will characterize their service as "honorable" upon discharge.
-A person with an Honorable discharge is considered a veteran (in most cases) and is eligible for veterans benefits.
+A person with an Honorable discharge is considered a veteran (in most cases) and is eligible for veterans' benefits.

-General (Under Honorable Conditions)
+General Under Honorable Conditions

 Despite the use of the term "under honorable conditions," a general discharge is not on the same level as an "Honorable" discharge.
-Ultimately, it still indicates that the person screwed up and got kicked out of the military, but their conduct wasn't quite serious enough to warrant the most severe administrative discharge characterization.
+Ultimately, it indicates that the person screwed up and got kicked out of the military, but their conduct wasn't quite serious enough to warrant the most severe administrative discharge characterization.

 Under Other Than Honorable Conditions (UOTHC)

 This is the worst service characterization that can be given for an administrative discharge.
-It means that the servicemember did not meet the expected levels of conduct and/or performance required of military members.
+It means that the service member did not meet the expected levels of conduct and/or performance required of military members.